 Bhopal becomes free

-India before its independence meant British India (governed directly by the British), and subjugated 565 Princely states.
+India before its independence was fragmented into British India (governed directly by the British), and subjugated 565 Princely states.
 After second world war, while it was clear that India was on its path to become independent, rulers of a few princely states including Bhopal felt that they could probably stick out and not merge with India.
-Nawab Hamidullah Khan made a vain attempt to remain autonomous.
+Nawab Hamidullah Khan was also trying to make a vain attempt to remain autonomous.

 Post Independence Legacy

 In independent India, former princely states and British territory merged to become Madhya Pradesh in 1952, and Minto hall became its legislative assembly.
-Shankardayal Sharma rose to become first Chief Minister of the state, and eventually in 1992 he became President of India.
-Nawab Hamidullah faded away from public life.
-While his eldest daughter moved to Pakistan, he lived on till 1960 and died in Bhopal.
-Bhai Uddhavdas, remained active with Hindu Mahasabha, and later Jansangh, and did not occupy any Public office.
+Nawab Hamidullah faded away from public life and died in 1960 in Bhopal.
+Meanwhile Bhai Uddhavdas, remained active with Hindu Mahasabha, and later Jansangh, but did not occupy any Public office.
+He was an active and constructive social reformer.
+He continued to heal people through Ayurveda.
 In his final years, he developed oral cancer, and passed away in 1986.

 Today Bhopal has two prominent government ayurveda hospitals.
 One in old Bhopal is Pt.
 Uddhav Das Mehta Memorial Government Ayurvedic and Unani Hospital.
 It was initially established as a Unani hospital in 1904 and later grew as a center for an integrated Indian System of Medicine.
 Another is Pt.
 Khushilal Sharma Government Ayurvedic College, in new Bhopal.
-This is named after Pandit Khushilal, an ayurvedic physician and father of Shri Shankardayal Sharma.
 Pt.
 Bulchand, father of Bhai Uddhavdas and Pt.
-Khushilal were contemporary physicians in early 1900s.
+Khushilal were contemporary physicians in Bhopal in early 1900s.

+Commemoration in a postage stamp is a high degree of recognition.
 As legends pass into pages of history, monuments remain and witness a change.
 Minto Hall (now known as Kushabhau Thakare convention center) has seen the changing times from its completion in 1936.
-Pages of history, healing and social change became alive as India remembered Bhai Uddhavdas in this very hall in 2026.
+Pages of history, healing and social change became alive as India remembered Bhai Uddhavdas in this very hall on 1st February 2026.